 Does Apollo.io have a free plan?

-How much does Apollo.io really cost per user?
+How much does Apollo.io cost?

 Do Apollo.io credits roll over?